 “Some kind of trap,” Pennie said, knowing exactly what Ray was going to say.

 Someone started to clap.
-The sudden noise echoes in Pennie’s ears.
-Her body becoming tense he turned to where the noise was coming from.
+The sudden noise echoed in Pennie’s ears.
+Her body became tense as she turned to where the noise was coming from.
 Right behind them stood a man with long silver hair that was tied back into a low ponytail.
 He was an older man, most likely around the age of seventy who wore a black buttoned shirt with the sleeves rolled up and long black suit pants.

 “Well done, well done,” he smiled as he continued to clap.
 “You figured that out so quickly, perhaps not all of you are complete and utter fools.”